angrybacon/doomsday-wiki/markdown/chapters/ddft/uncommon-piles.md

 How did you find yourself in this position?
 Maybe you cast Doomsday using Lotus Petal and Dark Ritual.
 Let's not think too hard about it.
-The point is that if you pass 2 turns, you can win from literally nothing.
+The point is that if you pass 2 turns, you can win from literally nothing but a couple life.

 ### Example 3